Skullduggeryism/amazon-PS5-automation/README.md

 This is a Python script that checks if an item is in stock, shipped by Amazon, and under a certain price limit.
 The script will then purchase the item with limited captcha solving abilities.

-Example: script to buy a PS5 on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want a console but are unable to get one due to market competitiveness)
+Example: script to buy an item on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want a console but are unable to get one)

 forked from yosh1/amazon-automation